 The National Institute of Health’s Role in Cochlear Ear Implant Development

-A brief history of the Cochlear Implant, how it works, and its commercial growth and utilization path are discussed.
-Kissiah had a personal hearing problem from NAVAL gunfire concussion.
+The paper provides a brief history of the Cochlear Implant, how it works, and its commercial growth and utilization path.
+Kissiah had a personal hearing problem resulting from naval gunfire concussion.
 His discovery was aided by personal research and experience gained through prior U.S. NAVY electronics training, a Bachelor of Science Degree in Physics from the University of North Carolina, the technical environment of his employment, and participation in NASA’s activities in aerospace launch instrumentation.

-This knowledge, experience, personal research enabled Kissiah to recognize in the early 1970s that prior electronic designs of the cochlear implant were heretofore unproductive except for the MEDICAL aspects of the design.
-Kissiah’s engineering knowledge and experience was therefore applied to the discovery of an electronic substitute for the non-functioning neurological auditory sensory network within the human Cochlea.
+This knowledge, experience, personal research enabled Kissiah to recognize in the early 1970s that prior electronic designs of the cochlear implant were unproductive, except for the medical aspects of the design.
+As a result, Kissiah applied his extensive engineering knowledge and experience to the discovery of an electronic substitute for the non-functioning neurological auditory sensory network within the human cochlea.

-The development and production of the Cochlear Implant has become a world-wide multi-billion dollar industry that has enabled previously hopelessly deaf people to hear sounds and the human voice.
+The development and production of the Cochlear Implant have become a worldwide multi-billion-dollar industry.
+This enables millions of previously hopelessly deaf people to hear sounds and the human voice.
 It thus provided the electronic capability for deaf people to exchange intelligence by voice.
-It is understood and emphasized that there was widespread effort by many highly qualified individuals, and many university, government, and private technological organizations that were deeply involved in Cochlear Implant research during the 1960’s, 70’s and 80’s.
+There was a widespread effort by many highly qualified individuals, and many universities, government, and private technological organizations that were deeply involved in Cochlear Implant research during the 1960s, 70’s and ’80s.

-In the late nineteen seventies and early eighties and beyond, as a result of research by the leaders above, and technology breakthroughs (Patent 4063048 ), the National Institutes of Health (NIH) (1, 2) significantly increased its output of research money to university, private and other research centers.
-The NIH provided funding and guidance under the direction of Dr. F. Terry Hambrecht, director (and successors) of the National Institutes for Neurological Diseases and Stroke (NINDS), and they also provided a central focal point for the development and production process of the cochlear implant.
+In the late seventies and early eighties, as a result of research by the leaders above, and technology breakthroughs (Patent 4063048 ), the National Institutes of Health (NIH) (1, 2) significantly increased its output of research money to the university, private and other research centers.
+The NIH provided funding and guidance under the direction of Dr. F. Terry Hambrecht, director (and successors) of the National Institutes for Neurological Diseases and Stroke (NINDS).
+In addition, they provided a central focal point for the development and production process of the cochlear implant.

-Contributions by private investors and donors added significant funds in promoting a high level of research in all sectors of society in development of the cochlear implant.
+Contributions by private investors and donors added significant funds.
+The funds helped promote a high level of research in all sectors of society in the development of the cochlear implant.